River-Mochi/FastBoarding/README.md

 Groups/families travelling together are not skipped yet.
 They can still delay a vehicle like in vanilla game, (this needs more research/testing before changing it safely).

-### Compared With All Aboard
+### Compared With other Boarding mod approaches

-All Aboard solved the waiting problem inside the vehicle AI itself by disabling/replacing the vanilla road and train transport AI systems with patched copies.
+Older boarding mods solved the waiting problem inside the vehicle AI systems itself by disabling/replacing the vanilla road and train transport AI systems with Harmony patched copies.

 Fast Boarding takes a smaller no-Harmony route:

-- It tunes the stop data vanilla already reads.
+- tunes the stop data vanilla already reads.
-- It optionally lets late solo cims miss a vehicle after vanilla departure time.
+- optionally lets late solo cims miss a vehicle after vanilla departure time.
-- It works with the vanilla transport AI instead of replacing it.
+- works with the vanilla's own transport AI system files and does not replace it.

 ### Notes